ColinKennedy/ways/docs/why.rst

 These sort of API mixtures are possible because of the "hierarchy" line mentioned earlier.
-Contexts know about themselves and the Contexts above and below them because of a hierarchy that you have full control over.
+Each Context knows about their own hierarchy, the hierarchy of its parent Context, and all child Contexts because its hierarchy which you have full control over.

 .. code-block :: yaml